-- Asana (Postures / poses): This is an important aspect in Raja yoga.
-Meditation is very important, but with the right posture and mudras, it helps you in generating positive energy which acts as a cure for illness, troubles and worries.
+- Asana (Postures / poses): This is an important aspect of Raja yoga.
+Meditation is very important, but with the right posture and mudras, it helps you in generating positive energy which acts as a cure for illness, troubles, and worries.
 Asana should be always comfortable for the person who practices it.

 - Pranayama (Breathing exercises/ controlling your breath): If you want to learn meditation, it is important for you to know what pranayama is.
 This is controlling and monitoring your breath.
 There are various types of pranayama.
 The basic one is to fully and slowly inhale till your lungs are full with air and then slowly exhale fully.